 There are two primary causes of knee pain: acute injuries and chronic knee damage.
 Common injuries include torn cartilage and ligaments, as in the case of many sports injuries.
-The extent of acute damage is generally determined by MRI and these injuries are treated surgically or with pharmaceuticals.5 a breakdown of the cartilage that cushions the space between bones.6 With the cartilage worn down, bones rub against each other, creating pain and leading to stiffness and limited motion.
+The extent of acute damage is generally determined by MRI and these injuries are treated surgically or with pharmaceuticals.

+The most common cause of knee pain is arthritis.
+Arthritis is a condition characterized by a breakdown of the cartilage that cushions the space between bones.
+With the cartilage worn down, bones rub against each other, creating pain and leading to stiffness and limited motion.
 About half of people aged 65 and older report having been diagnosed with arthritis (Barbour et al., 2017).